ArnoldDP/OStim-Community-Modlist/README.md

 >
 A survival-esque mod that does exactly what the name implies.
 There are several ways to relieve stress so the prudes don't have to worry.

+>OStim NPCs
 >
+NPC on NPC action, its not completely random though so don't worry about incest.
+Delphine and Orgnar might be blowing off steam in another room and you might catch a bandit doing something unspeakable with another bandit.

  </details>

 <details>